MedicDat/init_screen/README.md

 # init_screen

-An easy to use, multipurpose init screen to introduce your app
+An easy-to-use, multipurpose init screen to introduce your app

-**WARNING**
-If you don't supply a custom NavButton you have to add the Material Design Icon package.
-Just add `material_design_icons_flutter: any` to your dependencies in your pubspec.

 ## Example usage

 The most basic example would be to return the InitScreen class, for example in your login activity: